NOTE: click here for the companion R-script for this lecture.

 • Build intuition and proficiency for developing likelihood functions!

 We have simulated data already (e.g., CLT, brute-force z-test)!
-Even bootstrapping is a form of data simulation…
+Even bootstrapping is a type of data simulation…

 Random number generators (sample “data” from known distributions)